Seoul Phoenix FC

 Seoul Phoenix Football Club is a South Korean football club.
 In the past, they played in Sejong, but were refounded and relocated to Cyberjaya, Malaysia.
-It is currently participating in the second-tier Malaysia A1 Semi-Pro League.

 History

 Founded on 17 January 2023 as Vanesse FC (바네스 FC), the club has participated in the K4 League.
-The club has been renamed twice, as Football Club Sejong (FC 세종) in 2024 and as Seoul Phoenix FC (서울 피닉스 FC) in 2025.
+The club has been renamed twice, as FC Sejong in 2024 and as Seoul Phoenix FC (서울 피닉스 FC) in 2025.
 The club debuted in the Malaysian football league system in the 2025–26 Malaysia A1 Semi-Pro League season.